 Mulch is a fantastic product that can awaken any landscaping project.
 It’s a ‘dressing’ for the bare soil around plants and shrubs that is not only aesthetically pleasing but also has a number of health benefits for the surrounding plants and soils.

 The most frequently touted benefits of mulching are its ability to suppress weeds and retain moisture.
 The mulch provides a protective barrier over the top layer of soil which prevents weeds from growing and helps limit the evaporation of water.
+We have a fantastic selection of organic mulch here at Eco, which are all organic and perfect for any garden needs.

 Other than these common benefits, what are some of the hidden benefits to mulching?